full-build/full-build/README.md

 Note that before using Visual Studio or Xamarin Studio, you have to compile first as this setup development environment.
 Solution fullbuild.sln can then be used.

 # contribution
 Contributions are welcomed.
 Ensure you have read CONTRIBUTING.md and LICENSE.txt before sending PR.

-Contributors:
-  * Pierre Chalamet
-  * Sergii Salata
+Ensure you discussed with the maintainers before submitting a PR please.

 # licence
    Copyright 2014-2017 Pierre Chalamet